 (Luke, aged 10)

 This is consistent with earlier findings(Everley & Macfadyen, 2015) and suggests that the very children that may need support in becoming more physically active are those who find entering social fields through which to do so problematic.
-However, it does highlight that there are particular barriers to participation where organised sports or derived activities are less accessible to some groups than informal, creative activities (Nielsen et al., 2012).
+However, it does highlight that there are particular barriers to participation where organised sports or derived activities are less accessible to some groups than informal, creative activities (Nielsen et. al., 2012).

 Each of these contexts are therefore indicative of the need to further explore the way in which children develop networks of relationships, the way this changes over time, and the implications this has for engaging in health behaviours.